MultiQC/MultiQC/docs/core/development/plots.md

     "xlab": None,                  # X-axis title
     "ylab": None,                  # Y-axis title
-    "zlab": None,                  # Z-axis title, shown in the hover tooltip "min": None,                   # Minimum value (default: auto) "max": None,                   # Maximum value (default: auto) "square": True,                # Force the plot to stay square?
-(Maintain aspect ratio) "xcats_samples": True,         # Is the x-axis sample names?
+    "zlab": None,                  # Z-axis title, shown in the hover tooltip "min": None,                   # Minimum value (when unset, derived automatically) "max": None,                   # Maximum value (when unset, derived automatically) "square": True,                # Force the plot to stay square? (maintain aspect ratio) "xcats_samples": True,         # Is the x-axis sample names?
 Set to "False" to prevent report toolbox from affecting.
     "ycats_samples": True,         # Is the y-axis sample names?
 Set to "False" to prevent report toolbox from affecting.
     "colstops": [],                # Scale colour stops.
 See below.
-    "reverseColors": False,        # Reverse the order of the colour axis "tt_decimals": 2,              # Number of decimal places for tooltip "legend": True,                # Colour axis key enabled or not "datalabels": True,            # Show values in each cell.
+    "reverse_colors": False,        # Reverse the order of the colour axis "tt_decimals": 2,              # Number of decimal places for tooltip "legend": True,                # Colour axis key enabled or not "display_values": True,        # Show values in each cell.
 Defaults True when less than 20 samples.
     "height": 500                  # The default height of the interactive plot, in pixels }
 ```